Byron/anon-csv-cli/README.md

 ## Installation

-Using Cargo (which you can install with https://rustup.rs):
+Using Cargo (which you can install via https://rustup.rs):

 ```
 cargo install anon-csv-cli